servicecatalog/oscm-helm/README.md

 2. `kubectl create -f oscm-db.yaml`
 3. `kubectl create -f oscm-initdb-jms.yaml`
 4. `kubectl create -f oscm-bes-svc.yaml`
-5. Extract the external IP address of the bes service and adapt the BASE_URL and BASE_URL_HTTPS in the `oscm-initdb-bes.yaml` file.
-Fill out REPORT settings and all SSO settings using any valid URL, even though these are currently not used.
-Use `kubectl get svc --all-namespaces` to find the IP address.
+5. Extract the external IP address of the bes service and adapt the BASE_URL and BASE_URL_HTTPS settings in the `oscm-initdb-bes.yaml` file.
+Fill out the REPORT settings and all SSO settings using any valid URL, even though these settings are currently not used.
+Use `kubectl get svc --all-namespaces` to find the external IP address.
 6. `kubectl create -f oscm-initdb-bes.yaml`.
-Wait until this job is finished (check in the Kubernetes Dashboard)
+Wait until this job is finished (check in the Kubernetes Dashboard).
 7. `kubectl create -f oscm-bes-pod.yaml`.
 Wait until this job is finished (check in the Kubernetes Dashboard) before trying to log in to the OSCM portal.

 ### OSCM Service Definition for Helm Charts

-In order to manage the Kubernetes applications with OSCM, they must be represented in OSCM by corresponding service definitions (technical services in OSCM).
+In order to manage Kubernetes applications with OSCM, they must be represented in OSCM by corresponding service definitions (technical services in OSCM).
 The OSCM service definition describes:
 - The target Kubernetes cluster (URL of the Rudder Proxy) where the application will be deployed (`target` parameter);
 - The target Kubernetes namespace for deployment (`namespace` parameter)
 - The provisioning template (parameters with the `template.` prefix for the chart repository, name and version);